๐Ÿง ๐Ÿ’›

 Sad for Jordan

-Frustrated on his behalf
+Frustrated on their behalf

-Not much — this hasn't happened to me
+Not much โ€” this hasn't happened to me

 Several things at once